 Traditional homeschooling is a great way to create a solid, structured academic environment since, in some respects, you’re actually replicating it in your own home.
 It should be noted, however, that you won’t be copying the public school in every way; just in the environment that you create.

-On the other hand, some homeschoolers choose a loose homeschooling style in the beginning, only building towards a more disciplined approach in the high school years.
+On the other hand, some homeschoolers choose a loose homeschooling style in the beginning, only building towards a more disciplined approach in the middle school and high school years.
 As your child prepares for college, this extra discipline can be an excellent self-help tool for learning study skills, how to be prepared and on time, and how to meet deadlines.

 Advantages of Traditional Homeschooling

 This style and its structure are very disciplined and, as a result, both children and parents also become disciplined.
-As your child gets closer to college-age, this system can be an excellent prep style for that phase.
+As your homeschooled child gets closer to college age, this system can be an excellent prep style for that phase.
 For those with little interest in hands-on, creative interests, it’s a nice alternative.
 After all, some children do excel by making use of textbooks.
 These types of children seem to seek out and soak up knowledge like a sponge.

 For the parent, Traditional homeschooling has the advantage of requiring very little planning.
-Since most all curriculum choices come with both a teacher’s edition of each textbook and pre-made lesson plans, it’s so much easier.
+Since most all curriculum homeschool programs choices come with both a teacher’s edition of each textbook and pre-made lesson plans, it’s so much easier.
 All you really have to do with these materials is to get everything ready for the day and then follow along with the plan.
 Of course, as with any method or style, you can always rewrite plans for more or less work.
 This is one of the greatest advantages of homeschooling in general: knowing that you have will always have the final say in what and how you teach.

 Another advantage of this style of homeschooling is that if you choose a curriculum and find that it absolutely does not work for your children, you can choose another one entirely.
 While we might hate the money lost on the curriculum that doesn’t work (though it can be sold as a used resource in a variety of places), it’s nice to know there are plenty of other options.